 Endings

-I remember several specific times in my photographic life, times when something changed, sometimes for the good, sometimes not.
+I remember several specific times in my photographic life when something changed, sometimes for the better, sometimes not.

 One time I tend to see as a negative, but really it is just a time, not good or bad, was the very last edition of Camera and Darkroom magazine.

-It snuck up on me, I think also the makers of the publication as a whole, because the magazine is normal, even publishing parts of series and I only remember which edition it was, short of going through the whole of my collection and proving it, because of the black cover, something that may have been a last minute rebellion to the decision.
+It snuck up on me and I think also the makers of the publication as a whole, because the magazine is normal, even publishing parts of an ongoing series and I only remember which edition it was, short of going through the whole of my collection and proving it, because of the black cover, something that may have been a last minute rebellion to the decision.

 The new owners of the publication, decided there was no need for it in their portfolio, so one minute a healthy and functioning organism, the next, gone, but not forgotten*.